-Two years later in 1955, Rebel Without a Cause, the film that would shine a spotlight on the emerging cultural gap between the restless angst of America's youth and the conservatism of their parents, also gave birth to another American icon.
-Although James Dean would tragically die in a fatal car crash less than one month before the film's commercial release, the image of him as Jim Stark in his white t-shirt and Lee 101 jeans would prove to be immortal.
+The 1955 film Rebel Without a Cause shone a spotlight on the emerging cultural gap between the restless angst of America's youth and the conservatism of their parents, and gave birth to an American icon – James Dean.
+Although Dean would tragically die in a car crash just before the film's release, the image of him as Jim Stark in his white t-shirt and Lee 101 jeans would prove to be immortal.

-In the summer of 1967 over 100,000 individuals descended on the Haight-Ashbury neighbourhood of San Francisco with a collective purpose.
-They came to share music, ideas, creativity, and no small amount of psychoactive drugs, with the aim of expanding their minds and opening themselves up to new experiences.
-What became known as the Summer of Love was the defining moment of the 60s and the mood of optimism, experimentation, and joy that it radiated, permeated everything from music through to clothing.
+Over 100,000 individuals descended on the Haight-Ashbury neighbourhood of San Francisco with a collective purpose: to share music, ideas and no small amount of psychoactive drugs, expanding their minds and opening themselves up to new experiences.
+What became known as the Summer of Love was the defining moment of the 60s – its mood of optimism and experimentation permeated everything from music through to clothing.

 Denim presented the uninhibited youth with a blank canvas for their self-expression.
 Along with new fits and cuts, this was the time when embroidery, beading, and all kinds of personalisation matched the wider mood of self-expression.
 In recognition of this, Levi's sponsored a Denim Art Contest in 1973 to find the most expressive denim, with over 2,000 entries submitted from across the 49 US states.

-Calvin Klein, who produced their first pair of jeans in 1977 went on to sell a staggering 15 million pairs in 1981, just four years later.
-Their provocative adverts with the then 15-year-old Brooke Shields set the tone for the decades that followed.
+Calvin Klein produced their first pair of jeans in 1977, and by 1981 they were selling a staggering 15 million pairs per year.
+Their provocative adverts featuring a 15-year-old Brooke Shields set the tone for the decades that followed.
 The tagline of one TV spot asked, 'you know what comes between me and my Calvins?
 Nothing', and was duly banned from some of the more uptight TV channels.

 Set against this denim malaise, innovation came from another emerging subculture that would adopt the fabric as its own.
 The 90s saw hip hop move firmly into the mainstream, as pioneers like Public Enemy, De La Soul, and Gang Starr handed over to hungry young talents and future household names such as Nas, Wu Tang Clan, and Dr Dre.
 Alongside the music, hip hop introduced a loose and relaxed denim fit that would dominate the late 90s and 2000s.